nhcarrigan/battlesnake/CONTRIBUTING.md

 After you have made your changes, run the following commands to verify that the lint, build, and tests pass.

-`npm run lint` - runs the linter on the codebase. `npm run build` - generates a production build for the application. npm run test - runs the Karma unit tests.
+`npm run lint` - runs the linter on the codebase. `npm run build` - generates a production build for the application. `npm run test` - runs the unit tests.

 All three of these steps will need to pass for any PR to be accepted.